 Where to go from here?

-If you have any questions regarding the validity of your Will, or if something smells fishy about a deceased persons Will, come in and speak with us.
+If you have any questions regarding the validity of your Will, or if something smells fishy about the Last Will and Testament of a deceased person, come in and speak with us.
 We can tell you everything you need to know to make sure your Will is valid.

 For our legal support services Contact us at (02) 6295 2283

 Visit us at

 Unit 1, 54-56 Townsville St, Fyshwick ACT 2609